abhishek-kolapkar/abhishek-kolapkar/README.md

 ## About Me

-    Accomplished Software Development Engineer in Test (SDET), specializing in both Manual and Automation Testing.
-My goal is to build efficient and scalable test automation solutions that ensure the highest quality of software products.
-Passionate about continuous learning and applying best practices in test engineering to ensure robust software solutions.
+Accomplished Software Development Engineer in Test (SDET), specializing in Manual and Automation Testing.
+I aim to build efficient and scalable test automation solutions that ensure the highest quality of software products.
+Passionate about continuous learning and applying best practices in testing to ensure robust software solutions.

-- 💻 I am currently exploring **SDET**.
+- 💻 I am currently exploring **Automation Testing**.

 - 📚 Currently learning: **Cypress**, **Selenium**, **API Testing**.